-In Traditional First-Lady Style, Melania Trump To Unveil Her Policy Goals
+In Traditional First-Lady Style, Melania Trump Unveils 'Be Best' Initiative

 Melania Trump often seems like a reluctant first lady.
-But she's stepping into the spotlight this week to take on a very traditional part of the role.
+But she stepped into the spotlight this week to take on a very traditional part of the role.

-Mrs. Trump is unveiling her policy priorities — as have first ladies who have come before her — which are expected to focus on children.
-The announcement comes at a moment when her husband is under intense scrutiny.
+Mrs. Trump unveiled a new initiative Monday, called "Be Best," which she said aims to educate children "about the many issues they are facing today."
+As President Trump looked on in the Rose Garden, Mrs. Trump outlined the initiative's three pillars: well-being, social media use and opioid abuse.
+"Children deserve every opportunity to enjoy their innocence," the first lady said.

+The White House says "Be Best" will promote "values such as healthy living, encouragement, kindness and respect."
+It will also highlight the importance of using social media and the Internet "in positive ways."
+And it will support families and children affected by the opioid crisis.

 Melania Trump rarely campaigned with her husband and waited months after his inauguration before moving to the White House.
 But she has made occasional appearances that offer clues about her priorities.